yozaner1324/PCC-Sample-App-PizzaStore/README.md

-# Sample Spring Boot Application for VMware Tanzu GemFire
+# Sample Spring Boot Application for VMware Tanzu GemFire For VMs

+Depending on where your application is running, it should fall under one of the below category.

+1. Off-Platform App.

+2. Services foundation App

+3.

+This sample app demonstrates various ways that an app can talk to a Tanzu GemFire For VMs (TGF4VMs) service instance.

 This versioned example app for VMware Tanzu GemFire is a Spring Boot app that can be used with